mrgaaron/docs/03-analytics-overview.md

 ### Selectors

-A selector filters the devices in your environment down to the group that you are actually performing the analysis on.
-It is roughly equivalent to the WHERE clause of a SQL SELECT statement.
+A selector searches through all the devices in your environment

 Devices can be selected using several criteria: